scoulomb/myDNS/2-advanced-bind/README.md

 ## Notes

--On [Digital Ocean](https://www.digitalocean.com/community/tutorials/a-comparison-of-dns-server-types-how-to-choose-the-right-dns-configuration), we can find same listing:
+On [Digital Ocean](https://www.digitalocean.com/community/tutorials/a-comparison-of-dns-server-types-how-to-choose-the-right-dns-configuration), we can find same listing:
     - Recursive
     - Authoritative
     - Forwarding
     - Delegation

 - DNS resolves the location and returns IP to the caller (GTM) and does not proxy to the service (LTM) unlike F5 LTM.

+- If you face some issue with docker, you can check [debug section](./debug/fix-docker-build-issue.md)

 <!--
 HLD OK